Coderx7/ros-noetic-PX4-easy-installer/README.md

 Please note that this script installs the latest versions of cmake and git along with anaconda3 (`Anaconda3-2021.05-Linux-x86_64.sh` to be exact).
 In my experiments, I noticed having an up-to-date cmake and git solves several issues, so its recommened to install them as well.
 If you have them installed previously, then nothing will be installed.
 If you don't like installing anaconda3 or have it installed already, you can choose "no" when it comes to installing anaconda3, and carry on without it.
+And finally your catkin (ROS build system) workspace is created at ~/catkin_ws/.

 # Installation:
 Simply do :